-In today’s article I would like to share some of my understanding of what ‘nested systems’ are and different viewpoints in how these kind of systems can perhaps co-exist in the postmodern age in which cooperation is one of the key building blocks that can guarantee a bright future for more parties then just the ones with (potential) capital.
+In today’s article I would like to share some of my understanding of what ‘nested systems’ are and different viewpoints in how these kind of systems can perhaps co-exist in the postmodern age in which cooperation is one of the key building blocks that can guarantee a brighter future for more parties then just the ones with (potential) capital.
 In contemporary society this might be described as the exploration of what true power really means.
 It is not without saying that the kingdom or Queensland lays within.
-Thereby saying scattered around this site that even though the immense scope of seemingly material powers and desperate situations of survival, there remains to be decisions and choices to be made in the Supremity of the moments.
+Thereby saying in a scatter fashion on this site that even though the immense scope of seemingly material powers and desperate situations of survival, there remains to be decisions and choices to be made in the Supremity of the moments.
+This rule of thumb still counts even though the surrounding situation might look slim.
 Considering the resilience and the flexibility of the human psyche to survive and thrive amidst seemingly hopeless situations shown in our history, tells the greater story of the humanities as well.
 The ability to turn coal into diamond is the metaphor that portrays the potential for challenges laying ahead.
 To throw in some literature reference besides the allegorical stuff;

 “The polar night of icy darkness” – Max Weber.

 The insane humility of humanity is what is often referred on this website through etymological explanation; hummus, earth, ground, hum-bleness typified with the greater portion of fellow human beings living seemingly insignificant lives or below poverty thresholds.
 Being in the thick of it but not sticking to it, the ancient dances of capoeira, passive-aggressive resistance of chronic exploitation and abuse of races and fellow human beings or all others.
 Within that humility lays the strength and the same goes for the (post)modern world in which slavery still exist, yet in more subtle forms a.k.a. the iron cage described by Max Weber in the polar night of icy bureaucracy.